 This plan is reserved for cases in which the final requirement is met through a special creative assignment.
 A creative assignment may include music compositions, original paintings, dramatic presentations, motion picture productions, or works of sculpture.
 The student is required to submit a written report to Graduate Studies on the creative project following the same formatting guidelines as a regular thesis.
 Plan C also requires registration in a departmental 299 course.

 Students should check with their department to determine whether or not their work is considered a creative project or a thesis.

-Reviewing the procedures and the SJSU Thesis Guidelines (pdf) in advance can save time and help avoid stress, especially for candidates who are completing their thesis, moving, applying for or beginning new jobs at virtually the same time.
+Reviewing the procedures and the SJSU Master's Thesis and Doctoral Dissertation Guidelines (pdf) in advance can save time and help avoid stress, especially for candidates who are completing their thesis, moving, or applying for or beginning new jobs at virtually the same time.
 The most important thing you can do to make the thesis process go smoothly is to take time as soon as possible to learn about requirements, mark deadlines on your calendar, and be realistic about the amount of time you will need.
 You may submit your thesis up to a month in advance of the posted deadline.